desmos-labs/desmos/docs/architecture/adr-017-subspace-fee-grant.md

 ## Decision

-We will implement a subspace-specified fee grant process base on `x/feegrant` that allows subspace fees providers to pay fees for the users inside the specified subspace.
-The process of that a subspace fees provider support a user fees will be as follows:
+We will implement a subspace-specified fee grant process base on `x/feegrant` that allows subspace fees providers to pay fees for the users inside the specified subspace.The process of that a subspace fees provider support a user fees will be as follows:
 1. the user asks fees provider a fee grant inside the specified subspace;
 2. the fees provider send a subspace fee grant transaction to Desmos;
 3. Desmos executes the subspace fee grant transaction successfully;